IsaacScript/isaacscript/packages/docs/docs/main/gotchas.md

 <br />

-### NPM Dependencies
+### npm Dependencies

-Unfortunately, you can't use JavaScript or TypeScript libraries from NPM, since TypeScriptToLua does not support that.
+Unfortunately, you can't use JavaScript or TypeScript libraries from npm, since TypeScriptToLua does not support that.
 However, if you need a specific function, then you can simply copy paste it into your own code.

 On the other hand, if you want to split IsaacScript code between repositories or share a library with others, TypeScriptToLua does allow [using and creating npm packages containing .lua files](https://typescripttolua.github.io/docs/external-lua-code).
 This is exactly what the `isaacscript-common` package does.
 Check out the TypeScriptToLua docs for more details.